A person forensically investigates a surface with a camera

 The course contains core modules at each level of study.

-At Level 4, students are introduced to the essential principles, mechanisms and concepts needed to understand forensic biology.
-Students will receive a comprehensive education in biosciences, from biochemistry and cell biology to organisms.
+At Level 4, you are introduced to the essential principles, mechanisms and concepts needed to understand forensic biology.
+You will receive a comprehensive education in biosciences, from biochemistry and cell biology to organisms.

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If, during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.